SAP/openui5-docs/docs/General_Recommendations_ee37fc7.md

 #### Check the focus persistence

+When opening or closing a dialog or navigating between pages, the focus should stay on the same control as it was on before opening or navigating.
+If the control no longer exists, the focus should be put on its parent \(for example, if the control was inside an action sheet, set the focus on the button which opened the action sheet\).

 > ### Note:
 > When the parent control cannot receive focus or is no longer available, the focus should go to a control nearby.